-WFP delivers millions of tons of food each year, but, increasingly, assistance to hungry people comes through cash-based transfers that allow them to buy food for themselves and be in charge of key decisions that affect their lives.
+Increasingly, WFP provide assistance to people in need through cash-based transfers that empower them to buy food for themselves and take charge of key decisions that affect their lives.
 These transfers come in various forms from traditional banknotes, bank transfers or paper vouchers to innovative electronic platforms such as special SIM cards, smart cards or mobile money.
 WFP conducts in-depth analysis to determine the most effective way of achieving specific programme objectives, whether it be through cash, food, vouchers or a combination.

-In refugee camps in Kenya, WFP is using mobile phone technology to deliver cash through a new programme named Bamba Chakula ("get your food" in the local Sheng language), which enables refugees to choose the food they buy in local markets.
+In refugee camps in Kenya, WFP uses mobile phone technology to complement in-kind food assistance by delivering small amounts of unrestricted cash through a new programme named Bamba Chakula ("get your food" in the local Sheng language).
+This enables refugees to choose the food they buy in local markets.
 The programme, which started in August 2015 in Kakuma camp and in January 2016 in Daadab, has already injected a total of 289 million Kenyan shillings (US\$2.86 million) into local markets near the camps.
 In other contexts, WFP has put in place a multipurpose electronic card to allow people to buy not only food but also soap, hygiene products and warm clothes in winter.
 The e-card allows funds from other agencies to be channeled to the same affected people as part of the wider UN effort to deliver as one.
-In 2015, 14 partners in 3 countries - Jordan, Lebanon and Palestine - reached almost 450,000 affected persons with US\$35 million of funding through the WFP multipurpose card.